nuzupshadiev/dancehub/README.md

 ### Backend

-/backend/src directory includes all core implementation code.
+`/backend/src` directory includes all core implementation code.

-#### middleware
+- **middleware/**

   This folder includes all middleware used in backend server (jwtMiddleware, uploader)

-#### interfaces
+- **interfaces/**

   This folder includes definitions of types.
 However, type was not strictly applied to the project due to early deadline.

-#### handler
+- **handler/**

   All api endpoints are directed to functions in handler.
 Handlers include all core feature implementation.

-#### database
+- **database/**

   Handles connection to database.
 Basically, all api endpoints use one pooled connection to mysql database.

-#### index.ts
+- **index.ts**

   Entry point of the project.
 Running this code initiates the whole backend server.

-## Frontend
+### Frontend
 The `/frontend` directory includes all client-side implementation code.

 - **login/**